Seminole Nation of Oklahoma: Government

+The Seminole Nation of Oklahoma is a constitutional democracy headquartered in Wewoka, Oklahoma.

-The Curtis Act suspended US Federal Governmental recognition of the tribe's government, during the time of land allotments in the late 19th and early 20th centuries.
-With the Indian Citizenship Act of 1924, the Seminole became US citizens and received some services from the Bureau of Indian Affairs.
+The 1898 Curtis Act threatened the existence of the tribe's government, but Congress continued the recognition of tribal governments indefinitely in 1906.
+With the Indian Citizenship Act of 1924, the Seminole became US citizens and received some services from the Bureau of Indian Affairs (BIA).
 Having enjoyed a unique alliance, the Seminoles (mostly full-blood) and the Seminole Freedmen became part of the segregated state of Oklahoma, which adversely affected their relations.

 Under the Indian Reorganization Act of 1934, the Seminoles reorganized their government.
-At the time some who had been opposed to Freedmen being allocated land also opposed their participation in government.
-As the Seminole Nation developed their constitution, some members wanted to exclude Seminole Maroons from the tribe, but the Constitution of the 1950s recognizes Freedmen as citizens.
+At the time, some who had been opposed to Seminole Freedmen being allocated land also opposed their participation in government.
+As the Seminole Nation developed its constitution, some citizens wanted to exclude Seminole Maroons from the tribe, but the Constitution of the 1950s recognizes Freedmen as citizens.

-The Seminole Nation ratified a constitution on March 8, 1969, which restructured their government along more traditional lines.
+On March 8, 1969, the Seminole Nation ratified a constitution, which restructured their government along more traditional lines.
 The Nation has been composed since the 19th century of 14 itálwa, matrilineal town bands, including two Freedmen bands, which each represent several towns.
 This social structure is also the basis of the Seminole political and religious life.
 Each band has an elected band chief and assistant band chief and meets monthly.

 Each band elects two representatives to the General Council.
 Each band is governed by a set of bylaws that originate from the band.
 This structure was approved by the Commission of Indian Affairs on April 15, 1969.